cernekee/ocproxy/README.md

 The `--name` option allows additional (and separate) namespaces to be created.

+If your X server is a version that uses abstract sockets only (and UNIX sockets in /tmp are disabled), you can re-enable UNIX sockets by adding `-listen unix` to `/etc/X11/xinit/xserverrc`.

 The OpenVPN example requires out-of-tree patches.
 Updated openvpn and ocproxy packages are available for Ubuntu 14.04 LTS and 16.04 LTS: